prasannakulkarni333/python-webcitizen-audit/docs/source/index.rst

 .. note::

-   This projectt is under active development.
+   This project is under active development.